agomezmartin/internationalization/assets/django/README.md

 FR for French, DE for German, EL for Greek and so on.

-This command will browse through the entire project looking for any strings **marked for translation** AND create PO files
+This command will browse through the entire project looking for any strings **marked for translation** AND extract them into language-specific **PO files**.

 ## 5. Translate PO files